From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Conclusions

 \section{Conclusions}

 We presented a model where, at high energies, quantum gravity is described by a pure $SL(5,\mathbb{R})$ Yang-Mills action in four Euclidean dimensions while the low energy theory is a geometrodynamical theory containing the Einstein-Hilbert term, cosmological constant and a matter field.
 The transition between the two phases is mediated by a soft BRST symmetry breaking associated with the Gribov problem.
 It was found that, at the Landau gauge in one-loop approximation, the ratio between the Gribov parameter and the coupling parameter can be associated with a kind of order parameter that describes the phase transition between both sectors (see Fig.~\ref{fig2}).
 First, the ratio increases and the soft BRST breaking gradually appears.
 Then, after a maximum, the ratio goes to zero very rapidly.
 At this point, the original gauge group suffers a symmetry breaking to the group $SO(4)$ and the geometric phase starts over.
-The degrees of freedom of the original theory are identified with the vierbein, the spin-connection and a spin-3 matter field.
+The degrees of freedom of the original theory are identified with the vierbein, the spin-connection and a matter field.
 The consequence is that an effective geometry appears.
-After that, the ratio becomes negative\footnote{We remark that, this sign would imply on a global minus sign at the action \eqref{ym-map-grav}.} and rapidly increases in magnitude which is good because its inverse is related to Newton's constant (se expression \eqref{eq:newton-cosmol}).
+After that, the ratio becomes negative and rapidly increases in magnitude which is good because its inverse is related to Newton's constant (se expression \eqref{eq:newton-cosmol}).
 It is important to keep in mind that this last sector is obtained from an extrapolation that goes beyond perturbation theory.
 However, after the Landau pole, a phase transition is expected and the coupling parameter is meaningful.
 After the phase transition, a different coupling takes place as well as a different theory.
 We have assumed however that the ratio $r$ is a good candidate to describe the phase transition and that it could describe the theory at any scale.

-In fact, it fits quite well for our purposes.
+Let us make a small interlude about our interpretation on metric free approach.
+The initial action is an Yang-Mills action in a Euclidean (flat) 4-dimensional spacetime without mass parameters.
+The mass parameter is generated dynamically due to the Gribov's problem.
+Only after this dynamical effect we can identify our model with a gravity theory.
+Our model is developed quite differently from that presented in \cite{Mielke:2012fe} where the authors start from a topological action, which is constructed over a metric-free spacetime.
+Then, a nontopological theory emerges from a spontaneous symmetry breaking caused by a Higgs-like mechanism.
+After this breaking, they have reached an emergent gravity model and an effective metric arises.